ucjd/Discord-GC-Lock/README.md

 A selfbot made by Me : Discord : " ????#???? "
 The only real creator is me.
 I created that method.
-And I have way more to share you x)
+And I have way more to share you x) When u lock the gc, It will not send anything it will just be a blank space ( basically it sends a blank space so u know its working)